International student support

 - Consider taking out travel insurance.
 This should help you financially if something does go wrong with your travels.

-- Keep in contact with people you trust to let them know when/where you are traveling.
+- Keep in contact with people you trust to let them know when or where you are traveling.

 - Make copies of your passport and visa, in case you misplace the originals, and keep the copies with you.
 This will help you to get another document more quickly.